-Alex Bell and a PBO test team focus their attention on 10 sets of compass binoculars, checking them for efficiency, accuracy, clarity of image and ease of reading
+Alex Bell and the PBO test team focus their attention on 10 of the best marine binoculars, checking them for efficiency, accuracy, clarity of image and ease of reading

-There can be no doubt that there are many occasions at sea when the use of binoculars greatly enhances safety.
+There can be no doubt that there are many occasions at sea when the use of a good pair of marine binoculars greatly enhances safety.
 On passage, the ability to identify another vessel in the distance – in particular its direction – gives early peace of mind.

 As you approach another vessel it will of course get larger, but a fishing boat may take some time before its direction can be identified by the naked eye.

 Similarly, in coastal waters, being able to recognise a buoy at a distance reassures the navigator that he is on course – or not, as the case may be.